 Sociability isn’t necessarily the primary identifier for introversion and extroversion, but it is probably the most common.
-You can be a largely introverted person yet be quite sociable.
+Even though with introverted symptoms, you can be quite sociable.
 You can be an extrovert but prefer to keep a small group of friends.

 Other misconceptions with introversion are that introverts are aloof or arrogant because of their self-reflective personalities and tendency towards seclusion.
 This is because extroverts are far more common than introverts, and fail to understand the mindset of an introvert.